Career Change to Nursing: How to Successfully Transition to a Rewarding Healthcare Career

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 347-2497.

-Making the career change to nursing is a smart decision.
-Because of your life experience, you'll already have skills that will make you a good nurse.
-The steps to make the change to nursing include choosing a BSN program, taking prerequisites, completing nursing school, passing the NCLEX, and getting licensed.
+Making a career change to nursing is a smart decision.
+Because of your life experience, you already have skills that can make you a good nurse.
+The steps to make the change to nursing include choosing an ABSN program, taking prerequisites, completing nursing school, passing the NCLEX-RN, and getting licensed.

-Learn more about how an accelerated nursing program works and how it can work for you.
+Learn more about how an accelerated nursing program works and what you can expect.

 You’d be hard-pressed to find a better second career than nursing.
-Not only does it provide a secure job with good compensation, but it’s also a job where you will make a difference every day.
-We’ll discuss just a few of the many advantages of choosing nursing as a second career.
+Not only does it provide a secure job with good compensation, but you can also transition to this career sooner than you might think.

 1. Your Prior Experience Prepares You to Be a Nurse

-Going into your second career, you already have valuable life experience.
-That means you’re actually more prepared to make a great nurse than if you were starting fresh from undergrad.
-Nurses are wise and dependable members of the healthcare team.
-Patients, families, and healthcare team members trust nurses to do the right thing.
+Going into your second career, you already have valuable life and work experience.
+That means you’re more prepared to make a great nurse than if you were starting fresh from undergrad.

-Because you are entering the nursing field with prior life experience, you already bring many applicable qualities and skills:
+Because you are entering the nursing field with prior life experience, you likely already have skills and qualities such as:

 - Ability to handle pressure